-The Clinical Diagnostics Service of the Molecular Otolaryngology & Renal Research Laboratories is a CLIA-approved, Joint Commission-accredited diagnostic laboratory that offers mutation screening of several genes.
+The Clinical Diagnostics Service of the Molecular Otolaryngology & Renal Research Laboratories is a CLIA-approved, Joint Commission-accredited diagnostic laboratory that offers variant screening of several genes.

 MTTL1 (OMIM# 590050)

-The A3243G mutation in the MTTL1 gene (OMIM# 590050), which encodes the mitochondrial transfer RNA for leucine, has been shown to segregate with maternally inherited diabetes mellitus, sensorineural deafness, hypertrophic cardiomyopathy and/or renal failure (Manouvrier et al., 1995.)
-The A3243G mutation also causes MELAS (mitochondrial myopathy, encephalopathy, lactic acidosis and stroke-like episodes) (OMIM# 540000).
-MORL offers screening for this mutation.
+The A3243G variant in the MTTL1 gene (OMIM# 590050), which encodes the mitochondrial transfer RNA for leucine, has been shown to segregate with maternally inherited diabetes mellitus, sensorineural deafness, hypertrophic cardiomyopathy and/or renal failure (Manouvrier et al., 1995.)
+The A3243G variant also causes MELAS (mitochondrial myopathy, encephalopathy, lactic acidosis and stroke-like episodes) (OMIM# 540000).
+MORL offers screening for this variant.